potatoeggy/eifueo/docs/eng3uz.md

  - Genre: A work classified by its form, content, and style.
 Poetry, fiction, drama, and non-fiction are the four main genres of literature.
  - Line: A typically straight sequence of characters that ends at the last character before a newline.
  - Meter: The pattern of stressed and unstressed syllables in a verse or poem.
+ - Point of view: The perspective that a literary work is written from.
+First person usually focuses more on characters while third person perspectives focus more on plot.
  - Stanza: A collection of four or more lines of poetry with with a fixed length, meter, or rhyme scheme, similar to a paragraph in prose.
+However, it is not paragraph.
  - Sentence types: The use of simple, compound, complex, and compound-complex sentences.
  - Sentence lengths: The number of characters or words present in a sentence.
  - Syntax: A set of rules in a language regarding the order of words.